6 ways to help you identify your company’s core competencies

 For example, Periwinkle offers clothes for infants, toddlers, and newborns.
 This brand has a strong reputation for providing quality and comfortable apparel for babies.

-Go through your mission and vision statements and see whether you have indicated why and who built your business for.
+Go through your mission and vision statements and see whether you have indicated why and who built your business.

 Just because you have something that your company is doing quite well doesn’t mean it is your core competency.

-These are just a few of the great advantages of outsourcing, and of course, you have an array of business functions you can outsource.
+These are just a few of the great advantages of outsourcing, and of course, you have an array of business functions to choose from.

 Once you have outlined your core competencies, it is time for you and your team to shift your business focus and strategies to them.
 Watch as more and more customers take notice of what your brand has to offer.